 Take the Guesswork Out of Selecting Suitable Psychology-Related Books, Films and Videos

-Containing more than 41,000 individual reviews, with new reviews added each week, PsycCRITIQUES provides analysis and insights relevant to users across any institution.
-Faculty members can quickly identify literature that will be useful for coursework, librarians find it valuable for collection development, students use it to identity research done over time, and practitioners find current resources that are relevant to their practice.
+With PsycCRITIQUES, faculty members can quickly identify literature that will be useful for coursework.
+Librarians find it valuable for collection development, students use it to identity research done over time, and practitioners find current resources that are relevant to their practice.

 Eliminating the need to perform additional searches, reviews include convenient links to more information—such as book summaries, tables of contents, other reviews, and reviewer bios—plus links to purchase options when available.

 PsycCRITIQUES goes beyond typical book review publications by also covering relevant films and videos, in addition to leading literature in the behavioral and social sciences.
 With content extending back over six decades, this collection of reviews is a unique resource for charting the evolution of psychology through the last half-century.